-- Allow time and effort to make a difference.
+- Allow time and effort room to make a difference.
 Some of our false, negative, core beliefs are deeply buried under tangled messes of fear, anger, innocence, familiarity, trauma, pain, and more.
 As time and hard work chip away at these, give yourself credit for even the tiniest movements forward.
 Slow progress is still amazing progress!

 - Old beliefs have to be replaced with something.
 Make sure those new beliefs are positive and true.
 Here are some very practical, doable, and successful exercises to defeat self-loathing and other powerful negative thoughts – see How to Gain and Maintain a Mindset of Hope.

 - Turn your hope to the one source of unconditional love that never fails.
 Believe me, I’ve tried so hard to depend on people for this, and each time someone cares and loves me, it falls short of “unconditional”.
 This dependency on humans has left me hurt, devastated, and despairing.
 You too?
 I’ve learned to place a limited amount of trust in even the best people, and to trust God with everything.
 We need to allow therapists, loved ones, and friends to care for us the best they can.
-Ultimately, when we have God’s love to lean on, we are never alone even when others fail.
+Ultimately, when we have God’s love to lean on, we are never alone even when others let us down.